 The next project for the terminal is channel and berth deepening, which will allow larger, deeper draft ships to call.
 Ports of Auckland recieved consent for this work in August 2020, but this consent has been appealed.
 If the appeals are unsuccessful, then work could start in 2022.

 Ports of Auckland will be the first port in New Zealand to automate its container terminal.
 Work is ongoing and due to be completed in the first half of 2022.

 Car Handling Building

 Ports of Auckland handles up to 300,000 cars and over a million tonnes of heavy vehicles and project cargo a year through Bledisloe Terminal, Captain Cook and Marsden wharves.
 Other general cargo wharves are also used at times when volumes are high.

 This trade is important for Auckland.
 Most of the vehicles that come through Auckland are for the Auckland region, with a small portion being transhipped by road and sea to other parts of New Zealand and the Pacific Islands.

-However, because of Auckland's growth there has been a massive increase in freight volumes across all of these wharves, and we're running out of room.
-We've made a committment to end reclamation, so we can't build more land to handle cars.
-Aucklanders don't like seeing cars parked on our central-city wharves.
-They want to know that we’re making the best use of our existing land.
+However, because of Auckland's growth there has been a massive increase in freight volumes across all of these wharves, and more space is needed.
+As we made a committment to end reclamation, we can't build more land to handle cars, so we built a five-storey car handling facility instead.
+The building was completed in the second half of 2020.